Halal Certification for GCC countries

 - make claims regarding Halal certification in accordance with the scope of Halal certification;

-– take appropriate action in relation to complaints that relate to compliance with Halal certification requirements, and any deficiencies found in products that affect compliance with certification requirements;
+- takes appropriate action in relation to such complaints and any deficiencies found in products that affect compliance with certification requirements;

 - changes in legal, commercial, organizational status or form of ownership;